 - Block Ram: dedicated memory blocks within the FPGA; also known as bram

 However, persuading Vivado to make use of block ram isn't simple a case of changing a preference.
 You need to create a Verilog implementation that Vivado can infer as block ram.
 This recipe looks at inferring block ram on Xilinx 7 Series FPGAs (Spartan-7.
 Artix-7, Kintex-7, and Virtex-7), but this information should be relevant to other developers too.
 Read More

 You want to initialize memory from a file using Verilog.

 It's common for a simulation or firmware to need data loading into a memory array.
 Fortunately Verilog provides the $readmemh and $readmemb functions for this very purposes.
 Unfortunately there is a dearth of good Verilog documentation online, so using them can be harder than it should be.
 This article explains the syntax and provides plenty of examples, including how to do this in Xilinx Vivado.
 Read More

-This tutorial series introduces video programming using FPGAs, starting with creating a VGA driver and moving onto more advanced features such as sprites and effects.
-FPGAs excel at high-speed I/O and custom logic: you'll be surprised how much you can achieve with a few hundred lines of Verilog.
+This tutorial series introduces video graphics programming using FPGAs, starting with creating a VGA driver and moving onto more advanced features including bitmaps, sprites and effects.
+FPGAs excel at high-speed I/O and custom logic: you'll be surprised how much you can achieve with a few lines of Verilog.